5 Things Every Idaho Property Investor Should Know Before Buying

 4. Condition costs are knowable before you offer

-This is where my general contractor license changes the game for my clients.
+This is where my construction background changes the game for my clients.
 Most investors guess at rehab costs from photos.
 I walk the property and price the actual scope — roof, panel, plumbing, foundation — before the offer goes in.
 Knowing whether you're looking at a cosmetic refresh or a systems overhaul is the difference between a deal and a lesson.

 5. Your exit matters as much as your entry